 Currently, none of our executive officers are compensated by us.
 We currently have no employees, and each of our executive officers is also an employee of Saratoga Investment Advisors.
-Services necessary for our business are provided by individuals who are employees of Saratoga Investment Advisors, pursuant to the terms of the Management Agreement and an administration agreement.
+Services necessary for our business are provided by individuals who are employees of Saratoga Investment Advisors, pursuant to the terms of the Management Agreement and the Administration Agreement.